 One way of mapping this community is to skim through the institutional members of the Urban Affairs Association, the international organization for urban scholars, researchers, and public service providers .
 Members include the University of Toronto (the Center for Urban and Community Studies), the University of Glasgow (the School of Urban Studies), Central European University, El Colegio de Mexico (the Center for Demographic and Urban Development Studies), Harvard (the Graduate School of Design), Penn, UNC-Chapel Hill, Temple, Cornell, Clemson, SUNY-Buffalo, Rutgers, Minnesota, Delaware, and UCLA.

 Urban Studies is a vibrant and growing area of graduate and undergraduate study at many universities.
 Simon Fraser University recently launched a Master of Urban Studies degree.
-Enrollment in Stanford University ’s Urban Studies Program doubled in only three years .
-An Urban Studies Major at the University of California Berkeley is the first new degree program offered by the College of Environmental Design in thirty-six years .
-At Yale, a grassroots campaign of students mobilized to demand a Urban Studies Major that would combine and strengthen the institution’s existing urban programs (an architecture major with an urban studies track, and an American Studies major with an urban studies focus) .
-In a climate of widespread budget cuts, the University of Southern California’s College of Letters, Arts and Sciences recently embarked on a $100-million effort to hire scores of “world-class” senior faculty members – and Urban Studies was one of only three target hiring areas .
+Enrollment in Stanford University ’s Urban Studies Program doubled in only three years (Daniel, 2003).
+A new Urban Studies Major at the University of California Berkeley became the first new degree program offered by the College of Environmental Design in thirty-six years (McLaughlin, 2002); Ananya Roy, then an Assistant Professor of Urban Studies at Berkeley, offered an eloquent summary of the mission of this interdisciplinary area of inquiry: “Above all, the intent of the major is to produce urban citizens willing and able to imagine an alternative world order through innovative forms of social praxis.”
+At Yale, a grassroots campaign of students mobilized to demand an Urban Studies Major that would combine and strengthen the institution’s existing urban programs (an Architecture major with an Urban Studies track, and an American Studies major with an Urban Studies focus) (Schamy, 1999).
+Even within the constraints of a climate of widespread budget cuts, the University of Southern California’s College of Letters, Arts and Sciences recently embarked on a $100-million effort to hire scores of “world-class” senior faculty members – and Urban Studies was one of only three target hiring areas (Fogg, 2002).

 Urban Affairs Association (2005).
 “Institutional Members of the Urban Affairs Association.” http://www.udel.edu/uaa/instmems.html